dapr/docs/getting-started/environment-setup.md

 When setting up Kubernetes, you can do this either via the Dapr CLI or Helm.

-*Note that installing Dapr using the CLI is recommended for testing purposes only.*

 Dapr installs the following pods:

 * dapr-operator: Manages component updates and kubernetes services endpoints for Dapr (state stores, pub-subs, etc.)